When delivering in-company Letter of Credit training to export managers and finance teams, I consistently receive feedback along the lines of:

 - Will the letter of credit be issued by a known bank?
-If not, I should contact my own bank to check the standing of the Issuing Bank.
-If there remain any concerns regarding the quality of the Issuing Bank, should I request that the letter of credit is confirmed by a major bank in my own country?
+If not, I should contact my own bank to check the standing of the issuing bank.
+If there remain any concerns regarding the quality of the issuing bank, should I request that the letter of credit is confirmed by a major bank in my own country?

-- In which country is my customer (the importer) located?
+- In which country is my customer (the buyer) located?
 If I have any concerns over the political or economic situation which may prevent payment being made, should I request that the letter of credit is confirmed by a major bank in my own country?

 - Which bank in my own country will advise the letter of credit?
-The Issuing Bank will usually advise the letter of credit through a correspondent bank.
+The issuing bank will usually advise the letter of credit through a correspondent bank.
 Will this bank be acceptable to me, particularly if the letter of credit is to be confirmed?
 If we cannot obtain a letter of credit through our preferred bank, can it be made ‘available with any bank by negotiation’?

-- If we do not maintain a bank account with the advising bank, will they be prepared to handle our documents, given that they may not have undertaken ‘Know Your Customer’ procedures?
+- If we do not maintain a bank account with the advising bank, will they be prepared to handle our documents, given that they may not have undertaken ‘Know Your Customer (KYC)’ procedures?
 This is an increasingly IMPORTANT issue – refer to our article: Know your customer.
 Risks for banks and exporters

 - Have I included ALL the letter of credit charges in my price, including bank confirmation fees, which will probably be expressed as a percentage of the L/C value?